greenm01/vb4x/docs/vb4x_specs.md

 Merchant Marine Ships rejoin their surviving escort fleets.
 If the fleet was destroyed or the ships were unescorted before hostilities, they are captured as spoils of war.

-Like Starbases, Orbital Shipyards are too large to retreat in an expidited manner.
-They are rigged to self detonate before cature.
+Like Starbases, Orbital Shipyards are too large and complex to retreat in an expidited manner.
+They are rigged to self detonate before capture.

-This section is null if Section 5.3.1 is in effect.
+This section is null and void if Section 5.3.1 is in effect.

 ## 5\.4 Space Combat